 TANC’s meetings are held on the third Wednesday following the first Monday, of each month.
-All business is conducted consistent with requirements of the state Fair Political Practices Act as well as other applicable statutes and regulations.
-All TANC meetings are noticed and administered consistent with the provisions of the Ralph M. Brown Act, which governs meetings of local legislatives bodies.
+All business is conducted consistent with requirements of the State of California Fair Political Practices Act as well as other applicable statutes and regulations.
+All TANC meetings are noticed and administered consistent with the provisions of the Ralph M. Brown Act, which governs the meetings of local legislatives bodies.

 7. How can I get more information about TANC’s meetings?

-Agendas and minutes from TANC Commission meetings can be found on this website.
+Agendas from TANC Commission meetings can be found on this website.